Riley-Py/UWaterloo-Work/U10 - Thinking, Problem Solving, Reasoning/Classic Problems And General Methods of Solutions.md

 ## Working Backward
 - Starts to the goal and works backwards to determine subgoals and conditions
 - Famous example is the *Tower of Hanoi* problem
+- Most effective when backward path is unique
+- Shares with mean-ends analysis the technique of reducing differences between current state and goal state
+## Reasoning by Analogy
 -